Resources

 icon

-Hematemesis can present as vomiting of fresh blood which appears bright red and is indicative of ongoing, active bleeding from the upper gastrointestinal tract.
-Other times, it can present as dark, reddish brown, clumped-up vomitus which is referred to as coffee ground vomitus.
-This occurs when bleeding occurs in the upper GI tract, and the blood mixes with the gastric acid which oxidises it, causing it to become darker and resemble ground coffee.
+Haematemesis can present as vomiting of fresh blood, which appears bright red and is indicative of ongoing, active bleeding from the upper gastrointestinal tract.
+Other times, it can present as dark, reddish brown, clumped-up vomitus, or coffee ground vomitus.
+This occurs when bleeding occurs in the upper GI tract, and the blood mixes with the gastric acid, which oxidises it, causing it to become darker and resemble ground coffee.

 Causes of Vomiting Blood

-Here are the main causes of Vomiting Blood.
+Here are the leading causes of Vomiting Blood.

 1. Ulcers

 If you experience constant heartburn, frequently get acidity, and feel nauseous or bloated, you may have a gastric ulcer.
-These can also cause Vomiting Blood.
+These can also cause vomiting.
 An ulcer is a wound because the surface layers of the structure get eroded and destroyed, exposing the underlying structures.
 Ulcers can occur in the stomach (gastric ulcer) and in the first part of the small intestine (duodenal ulcers).
-There are many causes for these ulcers, including the following.
+There are many causes for these ulcers, including the following:

-• H. pylori infection: A bacteria called Helicobacter pylori causes infection resulting in peptic ulcer disease.
+• H. Pylori Infection: Helicobacter pylori causes infection and peptic ulcer disease.

 • Zollinger Ellison Syndrome: A rare condition involving acid-producing tumours of the stomach.